binnes/moreNodeRedWorkshop/en/part5/CONFIG.md

 To run locally the environment variables need to be set before Node-RED is started, so they are available when Node-RED loads and runs the flow.
 If you want to test this locally:

 - stop node-RED (Ctrl-C)
-- set the environment variables
+- set the environment variables:
   - Windows : SET MQTT_HOST=localhost
   - Linux and MacOS : export MQTT_HOST=localhost
 - you need to set all the environment variables (MQTT_HOST, MQTT_PORT, MQTT_CLIENT_ID, MQTT_CA_CERT, MQTT_USER and MQTT_PWD)
 - start node-RED